stlewis/aframe-experiments/examples/holodeck/README.md

 # Holodeck

-This is my primary "staging" area for small models and/or experimental components.
-Any time I need a discrete space to load something in to for testing, I use the holodeck.
+This is a simple staging area that I built just to allow me to load up 3D models or other experimental features before I try to incorporate them into larger or more complex scenes.
+It's, (obviously) inspired by the holodeck from the Star Trek: The Next Generation TV series.